 Never introduce air or steam pressure into the pump casing or piping to remove a blockage.
 This could result in personal injury or damage to the equipment.
 If backflushing is absolutely necessary, liquid pressure must be limited to 50% of the maximum permissible operating pressure shown on the pump performance curve.
-(See Section E, Page 1).
-If the pump is fitted with a Gorman-Rupp double grease lubricated seal, the maximum incoming pressure must be reduced to 10 p.s.i.
+Since this pump is equipped with a Gorman-Rupp double grease lubricated seal, be sure to limit the incoming pressure to 10 p.s.i..
 Greater pressure will cause the seal to collapse.